A Tool Box of Strategies to Prevent Blood Sugar Spikes When Eating High Glycemic Index Foods

 Dietary fiber slows the transit time of food from the stomach to the small intestines and delays their absorption of the digested sugars.

-Adding fruits, vegetables, whole grains, legumes, and nuts provides additional surface area for the ingested carbs to stick to as they go thru the stomach.
+Adding fruits, vegetables, whole grains, legumes, and nuts provides additional surface area for the ingested carbohydrates to stick to as they pass through the stomach.

 For example, eating whole fruit instead of drinking its fruit juice results in a lower glucose AUC.

-Another example is mixing white rice with fiber-rich foods like vegetables or chickpeas results in lower AUC than consuming rice alone.
+Another example is mixing white rice with fiber-rich foods like vegetables or chickpeas, which results in lower AUC than consuming rice alone.

 2. Combine Carb rich foods with Healthy fats